tionis/tsdr-api/README.md

 # Things needed for Operation
 This API needs Tokens to use its bot bindings, and a RESP compatible Database defined by REDIS_URL.
 This database could for example be ardb or simply redis.
-Listed below you'll find all requisites that are needed.
+A localffmpeg install is needed Listed below you'll find all requisites that are needed.

 ## Environment Variables needed for this application